-Kaiser Permanente provides financial support to local nonprofit health and human service organizations with an emphasis on reaching low-income, under resourced communities.
-To qualify for consideration, grant requests must be focused on meeting at least one of the priority health needs identified in the medical center’s latest Community Health Needs Assessment.
+Kaiser Permanente provides financial support to local nonprofit health and human services organizations with an emphasis on helping underserved communities.
+Grant requests must address at least one of the priority health needs identified in the medical center’s latest Community Health Needs Assessment.

-Applications for the 2019 Funding Cycle will open February 4th.
-Proposals for grants require a two-part process, beginning with a Letter of Intent (LOI).
+Proposals for grants begin with a letter of intent, or LOI, proposal.
 LOIs will be reviewed and must meet solicitation requirements and expectations.
-A select number of applicants will be invited to submit a full grant proposal online to be considered for funding.
-This competitive process is the only opportunity in 2019 to request grant funding from Kaiser Permanente Southern Alameda County.
+Then a select number of applicants will be invited to submit an online grant application to be considered for funding.
+This competitive process is the only opportunity in 2020 to request grant funding from Kaiser Permanente Greater Southern Alameda County.